Gross Margin

 Conclusion

-By understanding what gross margin is, how to calculate it, and what constitutes a good gross margin, you can make informed decisions that will improve your business's profitability.
+By understanding what a gross margin is, how to calculate it, and what constitutes a good gross margin, you can make informed decisions that will improve your business's profitability.